jennifermulroy/Visiting-NYC/README.md

 # Tina's Visit to NYC

-Tina, I put together a list of recommendations that include restaurants for brunch and bars to stop in for a cocktail!
+Tina, I put together a list of recommendations for your day trip in the city, let me know if you have any questions or want additional ideas!

 **Brunch recommendations**